 It is likely that after activating another theme, you will miss your good old Divi theme 😂😂😂

-In this case, it is possible to go back.
+In this case, it is possible to reverse the process.
 Shortcode Cleaner removes broken shortcodes.
-This means that if you reactivate Divi, the shortcodes will no longer be "unused" and your layout will be restored to its original construction (if you haven't made any changes to your content).
+This means that if you reactivate Divi, the shortcodes will no longer be "unused" and your layout will return to its original construction (if you have not made any changes to your content in the meantime).

 Not even afraid to switch to the Divi theme!
 Find out what you can do with it...